amoghbysani/jpsroboticstryouts/README.md

 # jpsroboticstryouts
 Problem 4 Command Based Tank Drive

-If you are reading this, have a great day!
+If you are reading this, please note that it probably won't directly compile and is just an attempt.

-(I could've made a drivetrain subsystem to reduce redundancy in drive and spin but it's ok)
+(I could've made a drivetrain subsystem to reduce redundancy in drive and spin but I didn't.)

-subscribe to technoblade
- -annexed